A burst pipe is a sight that most homeowners don’t wish to see due to the extensive repairs, leaks and general inconvenience that follows.

 Fixing A Burst Pipe

-The first thing you should do when faced with a water leak is to turn off your water supply.
-This will help you limit the amount of water wasted, saving time on containing the water leak and money on water bills.
+When faced with a water leak, the first thing you should do is turn off your water supply.
+This will help you limit the amount of water wasted, save time containing the leak, and save money on water bills.

 Next, contact a professional immediately for repair work.
 While you can DIY-fix damaged pipes, it’s generally not advised to do so, as any errors may cause the issue to worsen.
-Consider keeping your doors and windows open to ensure no sewer gases linger inside the house.
+Keep your doors and windows open to ensure no sewer gases linger inside the house.

-You can begin cleaning up the mess left around the burst water pipe to reduce any potential water damage to the pipes or the house.
-And the sooner you address this, the less likely it will be for mould and mildew to grow on either.
+You can begin cleaning up the mess left around the burst water pipe to reduce potential water damage to the pipes or the house.
+The sooner you address this, the less likely mould and mildew will grow on either.

-Next, you may also drain the faucets to remove the leftover water in your plumbing system.
-It can also take some pressure off the system, making repairs easier to handle.
+Next, drain the faucets to remove the leftover water in your plumbing system.
+This can relieve some pressure on the system, making repairs easier to handle.

 The Cost Of Repairs